Usage

 Slither runs all its detectors by default.

-To run only selected detectors, use --detect detector1,detector2
+To run only selected detectors, use --detect detector1,detector2.
+For example:

 slither file.sol --detect arbitrary-send,pragma